Our Equation:

 Small Debris

-Common items left behind from fishing, like buoys, nets, and foam.
+Common items left behind from fishing activities, such as buoys, nets, and protective foam.

 Plastic bottles, bags, and straws, especially prevalent in tourist areas.